kabaka9527/generic-copilot/README.md

 Headers can be set at the provider level and will be inherited by all models associated with that provider.
 See the `Provider Configuration` section for details.

-### Thinking & Reasoning Models

-Refer to the `model_parameters` schema in the Configuration Guide for details on how to configure thinking and reasoning.

 ### API Request Format